 Where to enjoy a meal before your show in the city

 Are you planning a night in Newcastle's CBD?
-Whether it be to see the latest show at the Civic Theatre or to catch a gig at Newcastle Comedy Club, we’ve pulled together a guide to the best restaurants, cafes, bars, and pubs within a 5, 10, and 15-minute walk.
+Whether it be to see the latest show at the Civic Theatre, or at Town Hall, we’ve pulled together a guide to the best restaurants, cafes, bars, and pubs within a 5-, 10-, and 15-minute walk.

 Still worried about parking?
 Don’t stress, because we’ve even included a list of carparks in the CBD.

-Âpé Yakitori Bar offers a refined and sensorial dining experience, and it's just a stone's throw from the Civic Theatre over in Honeysuckle.
+Âpé Yakitori Bar offers a refined and sensorial dining experience, and it's in the Honeysuckle precinct, just a stone's throw from the Civic Theatre.
 With moody lighting and a fiery (literally) open-facing kitchen, enjoy a classy start to your evening.

 Where: Shop 3N/1 Honeysuckle Dr, Newcastle